-In Asia, China changed to right-hand drive in 1946.
-Korea is now on the right-hand drive, but only because it passed directly from Japanese colonial rule to American and Russian influence at the end of the Second World War.
-As stated before, Japan maintains the left-hand drive.
+In Asia, China changed to right-hand traffic in 1946.
+Korea now drives right, but only because it passed directly from Japanese colonial rule to American and Russian influence at the end of the Second World War.
+As stated before, Japan maintains the right-hand drive.

 In fact, in 1973, it attempted to officially rename Lagos, then federal capital with the nomenclature of Portuguese origin, to Eko (an indigenous word the city is also called) but the change was shunned among its citizens.

-First, Nigeria was surrounded by countries with French colonial history who had always been on the right-hand drive; the Republic of Benin, Cameroon, Niger, and Chad.
+First, Nigeria was surrounded by countries with French colonial history that had always been on the right-hand drive; the Republic of Benin, Cameroon, Niger, and Chad.

 Then, their drivers used Nigeria’s ports and borders while Nigerian drivers delivered goods to those countries with much confusion.
 It made much sense to make that change.